 - 01. Required Content.
 An owner or operator must report production on a form created by the Department.
 Production reports submitted to the Department must include gas quantities sold in thousand cubic feet (mcf), condensate sold in barrel quantities (bbl), oil sold in barrel quantities (bbl), and formational waters produced in barrel quantities (bbl).
-(4-11-15) - O2.
-Frequency.
-Initial production reports must be submitted to the Department no later than the twenty first (21st) day of the month following the sixth month after the beginning of production.
-After the initial production report, operators must report production monthly to the Department.
-Monthly reports must be submitted to the Department no later than the twenty first (21st) day of the following month.
-In the event the twenty first (21st) day of the month falls on a non business day, the report is due the next business day.
-(4 11 15) - 03.
+(3-18-22) - O2.
 Annual Production Report.
 By January 31 of each year, an owner or operator must submit to the Department an aggregated report of all hydrocarbons and formational waters produced and sold or disposed of for each well during the previous calendar year.
-(4-11-15)
+(3-18-22)